geodynamics/pylith/docs/user/examples/box-2d/step02-sheardisp.md

 ## Visualizing the results

 In {numref}`fig:example:box:2d:step02:solution` we use ParaView to visualize the x displacement field using the `viz/plot_dispwarp.py` Python script.
-We first start ParaView from the `examples/box-2d` directory.
+First, we start ParaView from the `examples/box-2d` directory.

 ```{code-block} console
 ---